 In contrast to the rigid Qin code, the Han code was designed to reflect the Confucian idea that all actions are relative – there is no absolute wrongdoing.
 All crimes should thus be judged accordingly.
 Whereas under the Qin killing a person would have automatically meant the death penalty, for example, under the Han it depended on who had done the killing and who was killed: if a son had killed a father, even by accident, the death penalty must be invoked; if a father killed a son, he would be unlucky to be found guilty of any crime.

 The Han law code became the basis for all law codes of all the succeeding dynasties, though modified repeatedly.
 The purpose of Chinese law would never change: to make clear what subjects must avoid doing, and if they did do them, what punishments they would suffer.
-The prerogatives of the emperor and his officials were never defined, still less limited, as they were in Western law: the emperor and his officials was assumed to be all-powerful, and there was no room for citizens’ rights (apart from the assumed right for all subjects to live in an ordered society in which crime does not go unpunished).
+The prerogatives of the emperor and his officials were never defined, still less limited.
+In this, Chinese law contrasts with Western law, as expressed for example in Roman law and Medieval European legal documents such as Magna Carta.
+In China, the emperor and his officials were assumed to be all-powerful, and there was no room for citizens’ rights (apart from the assumed right for all subjects to live in an ordered society in which crime does not go unpunished).

 At the most local level, village authorities were expected to deal with minor cases of petty crimes themselves.
 Also, disputes between villagers were expected to be sorted out at this level; the official courts were concerned only with criminal law.

-The most local level of official justice was administered by county magistrates; there was no system of courts separate from the civil service in ancient China.
+The most local level of official justice was administered by county magistrates; there was no system of courts separate from the civil service in ancient China (nor late Chinese imperial history).
 Juries were unheard of – the magistrate sat as both judge and jury.
 He was also responsible for investigating crimes and bringing the miscreants to justice, for which he had a small staff of constables to assist him.
 Those accused with crimes were usually tortured as part of the interrogation process; and so were witnesses.
 Wealthy people could often have their punishments commuted to payment of a fine.